-Infused with a strong entrepreneurial culture, the University is home to over 30 research centers and institutes spanning disciplines from performance, design, fine arts, and humanities to information, health, and social sciences, and STEM (Science, Technology, Engineering, and Mathematics) fields.
+Infused with a strong entrepreneurial culture, the University is home to over 40 research centers and institutes spanning disciplines from performance, design, fine arts and humanities to information, health, social sciences and STEM (science, technology, engineering and mathematics) fields.

-Featuring quiet study spaces, group meeting rooms, wireless access, 24/7 assistance, and 4.5 million titles, Syracuse University Libraries support research and scholarship throughout campus and beyond.
+Featuring quiet study spaces, group meeting rooms, wireless access, 24/7 assistance and 4.7 million items, Syracuse University Libraries support research and scholarship throughout campus and beyond.

 Enrollment and Demographics

-Syracuse University’s total enrollment for fall 2017 was 22,484, including both full- and part-time students in undergraduate, graduate, and law programs.
-This student population represented all 50 U.S. states and 118 countries.
+Syracuse University’s total enrollment for Fall 2021 was 21,772, including both full- and part-time students in undergraduate, graduate and law programs.
+This student population represented all 50 U.S. states and 126 countries.

 Faculty and Staff

-More than 60% of Syracuse Univeristy’s undergraduate classes have fewer than 20 students, allowing for close mentoring and support from our dedicated faculty and staff.
+More than half of Syracuse University’s undergraduate classes have fewer than 20 students, allowing for close mentoring and support from our dedicated faculty and staff.

 Tuition and Financial Aid

-During the 2016-2017 academic year, approximately 75% of Syracuse University undergraduate students received some form of financial support totaling $390 million, including assistance from institutional, federal, state, and private sources.
-The single largest form of that financial aid was the nearly $270 million awarded to students in the form of Syracuse University grants and scholarships.
+During the 2021-22 academic year, 83% of Syracuse University undergraduate students received some form of financial support totaling more than $447 million, including assistance from institutional, federal, state and private sources.
+The single largest form of that financial aid was the more than $328 million awarded to students in the form of Syracuse University grants and scholarships.